 Legislators in more than half the states act as though they know more than historians who have devoted decades to research and teaching relating to the impact of racism on American institutions and culture.
 The AHA has had its share of “elitism” accusations for joining three other leading education organizations in opposing “legislative efforts [that] seek to substitute political mandates for the considered judgment of professional educators.”
 Yes, we do believe that “educators, not politicians, should make decisions about teaching and learning.”
 We expect the same respect that we offer to our colleagues in virology and epidemiology.

 The AHA cannot force our neighbors at home or our hosts in Louisiana to follow the advice of medical experts and get vaccinated.
 But we will continue to track public health conditions in New Orleans and update our members as conditions evolve.
 Currently, conditions in New Orleans and CDC guidance are encouraging; in the state of Louisiana, not so much.
-We therefore have sent the following letter to Governor John Bel Edwards, legislative leaders, public health officials, city government, and business organizations.
+We therefore have sent a letter to Governor John Bel Edwards, legislative leaders, public health officials, city government, and business organizations.
 The AHA is relying on the data and advice of public health experts, and we are asking Louisiana’s leadership to do the same.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Attribution must provide author name, article title, Perspectives on History, date of publication, and a link to this page.
 This license applies only to the article, not to text or images used here by permission.